ElementsProject/lightning/doc/lightning-fundpsbt.7.md

 First, the caller estimates the weight of the core (typically 42) and known outputs of the transaction (typically (9 + scriptlen) * 4).
-For a simple P2WPKH it's a 22 byte scriptpubkey, so that's 164 weight.
+For a simple P2WPKH it's a 22 byte scriptpubkey, so that's 124 weight.

-It calls "*fundpsbt* 100000sat slow 206", which succeeds, and returns the *psbt* and *feerate_per_kw* it used, the *estimated_final_weight* and any *excess_msat*.
+It calls "*fundpsbt* 100000sat slow 166", which succeeds, and returns the *psbt* and *feerate_per_kw* it used, the *estimated_final_weight* and any *excess_msat*.

 If *excess_msat* is greater than the cost of adding a change output, the caller adds a change output randomly to position 0 or 1 in the PSBT.
-Say *feerate_per_kw* is 253, and the change output is a P2WPKH (weight 164), that would cost the cost is around 41 sats.
-With the dust limit disallowing payments below 546 satoshis, we would only create a change output if *excess_msat* was greater or equal to 41 + 546.
+Say *feerate_per_kw* is 253, and the change output is a P2WPKH (weight 124), the cost is around 31 sats.
+With the dust limit disallowing payments below 546 satoshis, we would only create a change output if *excess_msat* was greater or equal to 31 + 546.

 RETURN VALUE
 ------------